Subscribe to updates

 Climate Action and Resilience in Islington

-Food Growing and Food Poverty
+Food Growing and Food Security

 Community Energy and Decarbonisation

-Tree Watering and Drought Resilience
+Tree Management and Water Resilience

-Housing Development and Green Space Protection
+Housing and Green Space Protection

 Decarbonisation of Housing Estates

-London Community Resilience Toolkit
+Community Resilience and the London Community Resilience Toolkit

-Islington Climate Panel
+The Islington Climate Panel

 Courtney Stevenson discussed the Islington Climate Panel, a group of 35 residents who worked to define what a climate-resilient Islington looks like.
-The panel focused on greening the borough and community resilience.
-An update on progress revealed the mapping of cool spaces
+The panel focused on two key areas: greening the borough and community resilience.
+An update on the progress made since the panel concluded was presented, including the appointment of a new Community Resilience Officer.
+The panel's work has led to mapping cool spaces for residents during heatwaves and developing a pilot prayer space.

 Community-Led Projects and Scaling Up

-Refresh of the Climate Action Plan
+Refreshing the Climate Action Plan

 Attendees